raunakbhutoria/IBM-Data-Science-Projects/README.md

 The last course, Applied Data Science Capstone, has multiple submissions.
 These include:
 1. A basic introduction to the capstone project notebook for week 1 of the course
 2. An assignment notebook for week 3 of the course
+3. A PDF document highlighting the introduction and data collection for the final project for week 4 of the course
-3. The final project notebook, report, and presentation.
+4. The final project notebook, project report, and project presentation for week 5 of the course

 All of the files mentioned above can be found at https://github.com/raunakbhutoria/Coursera_Capstone.
 The Coursera_Capstone repository was the one used for making all submissions for the capstone course.
 Thus, in this repository I will only be including the Week 3 assignment notebook and the final project code notebook.
-In order to get the report, presentation, and other materials for the capstone course, please visit the Coursera_Capstone repository.
+In order to view the report, presentation, and other materials of the capstone course, please visit my Coursera_Capstone repository.

+# Thank You!